patrickryan01/Small-Application/docs/MULTI_PROTOCOL_SUMMARY.md

 ## What We Just Built 🎉
 *Or: "My Descent Into Multi-Protocol Madness"*

-So... your OPC UA Server now supports **12 industrial data streaming protocols**.
+So... your OPC UA Server now supports **12 industrial data streaming protocols** PLUS a beautiful web-based configuration UI.

 Yeah, I know.
 That's like ordering every sauce at Taco Bell instead of just picking one.
-But here we are in 2024, and somehow this makes sense:
+But here we are in 2026, and somehow this makes sense:

 1. ✅ **OPC UA Server** (original) - SCADA systems connect to you (the OG)
-2. ✅ **OPC UA Client** ⭐ NEW - Push to other OPC UA servers (the sequel nobody asked for but everyone needed)
+2. ✅ **OPC UA Client** - Push to other OPC UA servers (the sequel nobody asked for but everyone needed)
 3. ✅ **MQTT** - IoT and cloud (because buzzwords)
 4. ✅ **Sparkplug B** - Ignition Edge (Ignition's favorite child)
 5. ✅ **Apache Kafka** - Enterprise streaming (when MQTT isn't enterprise-y enough)